kpe/jupyterlab-emacskeys/README.md

 Currently JupyterLab seems to support emacs keybindings only in its text editor, but not in the notebook cells.
-This might be simply a bug, as changing the default config in codemirror helps, but until it is fixed, I'm using this method of changing the default keymap in codemirror.
+This might be simply a bug, as changing the default config in codemirror would help, but until it is fixed, I'm using this method of changing the default keymap in codemirror to `emacs`.

 ## Origin

-I was badly missing the emacs keybindings support in the notebook cells in the current version of jupyterlab, and as I was not familiar with the jupyter development infrastructure, I've just forked the [jwkvam/jupyterlab-vim](https://github.com/jwkvam/jupyterlab-vim) repo and adapted it to simply set the `keyMap=emacs` in codemirror.
+I was badly missing the emacs keybindings support in the notebook cells in the current version of [JupyterLab](https://github.com/jupyterlab/jupyterlab ), and as I was not familiar with the jupyter development environment, I've just forked the [jwkvam/jupyterlab-vim](https://github.com/jwkvam/jupyterlab-vim) repo and adapted it to simply use `keyMap=emacs` in codemirror.